MrStealurCar/Jamming/README.md

 ## Why This Was Built

 - I built this as a portfolio project that is part of the Front End Engineer career path on Codecademy.
 It is one of the projects I needed to complete to earn the Front End Engineer certification at the end of the career path.
-It demonstrates my knowledge of API requests, and authentication
+It demonstrates my knowledge of API requests, and authentication.

 ## Getting Started Locally